arlimus/arlimus.github.io/src/contents/articles/kitchen-server/index.md

 gem install knife-solo
 ```

 Let's say my server is running at `192.168.200.204`.
-I have the user `ubuntu` preconfigured and ready to go (with ssh key on server or.
+I have the user `ubuntu` preconfigured and ready to go (with ssh key on server).
 The basic setup is as easy as:

 ```bash
 git clone https://github.com/arlimus/kitchen-server